sndrs/sndrs.dev/app/_posts/1999-08-01-razorfish.md

  - CSS
 ---

-Remade Flash presentations in DHMTL for National Westminster Bank, and coded the front-end for BAE Systems graduate recruitment site and Sharepeople.com.
+I remade Flash presentations in DHMTL for National Westminster Bank, and coded the front end for the BAE Systems graduate recruitment site and Sharepeople.com.